State's new coronavirus cases rise by 7,459; deaths double in day to 85

 Worldwide

-The U.S. represented 10.0 percent of 7,367 deaths Monday, five two days after a record 10,156 and 19.0 percent of the world total though its population is only 4.3 percent of the global total.
+The U.S. represented 15.4 percent of a record 10,502 deaths Tuesday and 18.9 percent of the world total though its population is only 4.3 percent of the global total.

 In Europe, coronavirus is surging at record cases levels and deaths that are the highest since the spring with nations instituting lockdowns.
-The continent reported 3,507 deaths and 202,668 cases.
+The continent reported nearly half the world's deaths (5,200) and and more than half the cases (332,104).

-Sweden, which has been doing "herd immunity" with no lockdown, reported no data since Friday and is at 6,164, and lately hasn't reported cases information.
-Neighboring Norway reported no deaths for the third day in a row to remain 294, as well as 548 more cases.
+Sweden, which has been doing "herd immunity" with no lockdown, announced 10 deaths and is at 6,225.
+Neighboring Norway reported 4 deaths to rise to 298, as well as 600 more cases.

-No. 35 China, the original epicenter of the world, hasn’t reported a death since April 26, added 15 cases Tuesday.
+China, the original epicenter of the world, hasn’t reported a death since April 26 and recently dropped to 36th.
+China added 8 cases Wednesday.

 Scripps Only Content 2020